-Several similarities existed in the portrayals of Najeeb, Abu Khalid and Abu Rawaha in these IS publications.
-All were stated to have actively participated in combat and high-profile suicide inghimasi attacks and were portrayed as individuals with extreme religious devotion and zeal.
+similarities existed Several in the portrayals of Najeeb, Abu Khalid and Abu Rawaha in these IS publications.
+All were stated to have actively participated in high-profile combat and suicide inghimasi attacks and were portrayed as individuals with extreme religious devotion and zeal.
 Further, they sacrificed all worldly pursuits in search of martyrdom.
 This may represent ISKP's attempt at attracting more Indians to join the group.